Maya Bay, Beaches & Day Trips from Phuket

 Phi Phi Viewpoint

 Reaching Phi Phi Viewpoint is a bit challenging, but it’s not too hard if you go at your own pace.
-Expect to sweat and maybe be bitten by local mosquitoes each time you stop breathing in the shade of a tree.
-Mosquitoes are smart as they ambush themselves in those strategic locations.
-At the end of the first long flight of stairs, you will reach Viewpoint Number 1 and the ticket counter.
+Expect to sweat, and expect to get bitten by mosquitoes each time you stop to catch your breath in the shade of a tree.
+Mosquitoes here are smart.
+They ambush you at those exact spots where everyone pauses to rest.
+At the end of the first long flight of stairs, you reach Viewpoint Number 1 and the ticket counter.
 It costs 30 baht from that point on.

 Scuba Diving

-Diving in Phi Phi Island is a unique experience you shouldn’t miss, as not many places in the world can offer such unique, clear dive sites.
-If you have never experienced diving before, just remember that there is a very cool option called ‘Discover Scuba Diving’ that doesn’t really require any training, just a briefing usually given on the deck of the boat on the way to the dive sites!
+If you have never experienced diving before, just remember that there is a very cool option called ‘Discover Scuba Diving’.
+It doesn’t require any training, just a briefing usually given on the deck of the boat on the way to the dive sites.
 I did it and it was fantastic.
+You go down with an experienced instructor, and within minutes you are surrounded by reef fish and coral.
+It’s one of those things you remember long after you leave Phi Phi.

 Where to Stay on Phi Phi Islands?